margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## What do you look forward to every week? ##
 Every week, I look forward to Monday mornings.
 The time of the week to start all the work I have to do.
 It's a fresh time of the week, a time to restart, and a time to rejoice.
 On Monday mornings, I love going to school, hearing the laundry machine, and seeing people at Starbucks.

+## What is one of your greatest blessings? ##
+My family has blessed me with love, music, laughs, cheerfulness, athletics, and commitment since I was young I am grateful for many memories of our family reunions where we met and participated in activities harmoniously.
+I love that this family continues to bless me with emotional support and gatherings on farms and old houses.
+I trust that there will be many, many, many more good years ahead as adults with the next generation to come.

 ## When was the last time you felt needed? ##
 Every time Nate calls me and asks me to give him a ride, I feel needed.
 I love hearing his voice, his faith, and his love for his family and the community.
 I have felt loved when he shared that his mom wanted to meet me, and he made me feel better when he said 'I would be a good mom'.
 I love feeling the motherly love for his precious daughters.
 I am grateful to know the Salvation Army and the Up Center, and feel needed there when I compassionately share items with them.